tglauch/pyVPRM/README.md

 }
 ```

 In case of any questions please write an E-Mail to theo.glauch@dlr.de.
-If you like the model leave a :star:.
+If you enjoy the model leave a :star:.

 # Latest Update | 26-01-2026